 Designed to cultivate perceptual abilities and higher thinking skills, this year’s program serves 313 teachers and over 8,000 students in 25 local schools.
 2,300 individual workshops are facilitated by McCallum Theatre Education teaching artists in partnering classrooms across the valley, preparing students for deeper and more meaningful encounters with works of art.

 The Aesthetic Education Program consists of the following:

 1. Professional Development — Educators from affiliated schools participate in workshops in which they explore specific works of art available to select for study in their classroom.
 As educators engage in first-hand experiences of the creative process, they also learn more about the aesthetic education approach to teaching and learning in the arts.

 2. Designing a Curriculum — During the school year educator teams are paired with McCallum Theatre Teaching Artists in enriching partnerships for the benefit of student learning.
 Teachers use the knowledge and skills acquired in professional development to co-create a unit of study.

-Each unit allows students to explore a specific performance or exhibit from McCallum Theatre Institute’s annual repertory of focus works.
+Each unit allows students to explore a specific performance or exhibit from McCallum Theatre Education’s annual repertory of focus works.
 The lesson plan is custom-designed based on students’ age, strengths and needs, and is integrated with topics students are exploring in other subject areas.

 3. Awakening the Imagination — Educators and teaching artists collaborate on implementing the unit in which students explore the focus work through hands-on artistic experiences interwoven with reflection, questioning and contextual research.
 Teaching artists and teachers layer and facilitate four sequential workshops each to promote discovery and imaginative learning.
 As part of the unit, students attend the focus work performance or exhibit.